XI. FILING OF PATENT APPLICATIONS AND OTHER DOCUMENTS

 Date of filing and date of receipt of documents

-(1) Without prejudice to Article 76(1) EPC, the date of filing accorded to a patent application filed via the web-form filing service is the date on which the application documents thus transmitted are received at the EPO, provided these documents satisfy the requirements of Article 80 EPC and Rule 40 EPC or of Article 11(1) PCT.
+(1) Without prejudice to Article 76(1) EPC, the date of filing accorded to a patent application filed via the CMS is the date on which the application documents thus transmitted are received at the EPO, provided these documents satisfy the requirements of Article 80 EPC and Rule 40 EPC or of Article 11(1) PCT.

 (2) The date of receipt of subsequently filed documents is the date on which they are received at the EPO.